David and Ann Shannon, outside Buckingham Palace, March 1945. [Pic: AWM UK2644]

 In the autumn, Leonard Cheshire took command of the squadron, and Shannon became one of the flight commanders.
 He took part in many operations in the next year, using Wallis’s giant Tallboy and Grand Slam bombs until in August 1944, with 69 operations under his belt, he was removed from active operations and transferred to a long range transport squadron.
 By then he had received a Bar to the DSO for ‘courage of high order on sumerous sorties.’

-Shannon left the RAF after the war and got a job with Shell Oil.
-Although based in England, he travelled widely.
-He died in 1993, shortly before the commemoration of the 50th anniversary of the Dams Raid, an event which he had been actively involved in planning.
-Ann died three years previously and they are remembered by a pair of plaques in Clifton Hampden churchyard in Oxfordshire.
+He died in London on 8 April 1993, shortly before the commemoration of the 50th anniversary of the Dams Raid, an event which he had been actively involved in planning.
+Ann had died three years previously and in 1991 Shannon had remarried, to family friend Eyke Taylor.
+David and Ann Shannon are remembered by a pair of plaques in Clifton Hampden churchyard in Oxfordshire.

 Survived war.
 Deceased.

 Rank and decorations as of 16 May 1943.

 Richard Morris, Guy Gibson, Penguin 1995

 Further information about David Shannon and the other 132 men who flew on the Dams Raid can be found in my book The Complete Dambusters, published by History Press in 2018.